lukasnijhawan/CS4641Group15/docs/README.md

 ##### Random Forests:
-We also attempted to use Random Forests after Random Forest in order to build upon what we already had.
+We also attempted to use Random Forests after Decision Trees in order to build upon what we already had.
 In terms of figuring out hyperparameters for the Random Forest, we first decided to run a series of forests with varying estimator and max_depth sizes.
 Based on these trials, we found that the optimal max_depth was 15 and the optimal number of estimators was 100.
 See the graph below for how the accuracy changed depending on the estimators while max_depth was 15.

 ![a](F5 RF Elbow.jpg)